bradleyfrank/ansible/README.md

 ### Reusability

-The playbooks themselves are opinionated: I don't rely on external roles so they are heavily personalized and customized to my needs.
-In theory, they can meet the needs of others, i.e. by forking this repository and modifying the `group_vars` variables and various configs in `files` and `templates` to suit your needs.
+The playbooks are heavily personalized and customized to my needs, but in theory they can meet the needs of others through forking this repository and modifying the `group_vars` variables and various configs in `files` and `templates` to suit your needs.

 ## Installing